Eli Parker & Catherine Spangler Family

 Birth: Jul.
 15, 1874 Bement Piatt County Illinois Death: unknown Marshall County

-business, Charles E. buying a one-half interest in the enterprise in the year following its establishment.
+the livery business, Charles E. buying a one-half interest in the enterprise in the year f

 In 1906 he purchased his father's interest and thus became sole proprietor of the business.

-modern livery in the town.
-His establishment includes a stable of fifteen horses, carriages of the latest
+and modern livery in the town.
+His establishment includes a stable of fifteen horses, carriages

 Besides his livery plant Mr. Hayes owns three residences in Culver and other property of value,